maxamel/chessmine/src/examples/README.md

 pip, python3.9+, docker

-In case using dedicated machine to run this playground, transfer the files from examples/ to the remote machine: scp -r . user@domain:~/
+In case of using a dedicated machine to run this playground, transfer the files from examples/ to the remote machine: scp -r . user@domain:~/

 ### Install and run docker